Lemoncode/react-typescript-samples/hooks/10_TableMock/Readme.md

 In this component we are doing many things:

-- First we have created a custom hook to encapsulate the getter to memberCollection and the loadMemberCollection call to the api, by doing this code is more maintenalbe plus is a potential effect to be reused in other components.
+- First we have created a custom hook to encapsulate the getter to memberCollection and the loadMemberCollection call to the api, by doing this code is more maintenable plus is a potential effect to be reused in other components.

 - We just use the custom hook that we have create in the component.